caiangums/project-euler/002/solution.md

 for (ULL i = 1; fn < limit; i += 3)
 ```

-This simple analysis reduce the running time by half with no mathematic otimization.
+This simple analysis reduces the running time by half with no mathematic optimization.

 ### Step 03 - The Binet's Formula
 You can search on reference section for the link about this.
-The formula is based on the **Phi** number and it's inverse (**phi**).
+The formula is based on the **Phi** number and its inverse (**phi**).
 The code is
 ```cpp
 fib(n) = (Phi^n - (-(phi)^n)) / sqrt(5);
 ```

-With this formula the fibonacci number can be found in `O(1)`, that reduces even more the processing time spent.
+With this formula, the fibonacci number can be found in `O(1)`, that reduces, even more, the processing time spent.

 ## Result
-To see the real function beeing tested, I compiled and tested with a big number, the greater without overflow.
+To see the real function being tested, I compiled and tested with a big number, the greater without overflow.
 The number is 1000000000.

 The final code is
 ```cpp